-Mr. Chu has been a Founding Partner of Bogart Robertson & Chu LLP since 1991.
+Mr. Chu was a Founding Partner of Bogart Robertson & Chu LLP in 1991 and is now counsel to the firm.
 In that role he acts for large institutional insurance and bank lenders as well as mid-tier lenders such as mortgage funds and investment advisors on their lending transactions.
 Mr. Chu also acts for entities owning and trading in commercial real estate with respect to their structuring, acquisition, dispositions and financings.
 These represent all real estate asset classes, including industrial, retail, office, multi-residential, retirement and nursing homes, institutional and cellular towers.

-Mr. Chu currently serves on the Board of the CAA Club Group of Companies and is Vice-Chair of the Technical Standards and Safety Authority Board.
+Mr. Chu currently serves on the Board of the CAA Club Group of Companies and the Technical Standards and Safety Authority Board.